rockbox-y1/rockbox/README.md

 adb shell chmod 644 /system/usr/keylayout/Generic.kl
 adb reboot
 ```
-- Download the latest rockbox release APK from the sidebar
+- Download the latest Rockbox release APK from the sidebar
 ```
-adb install rockbox-[release].apk
+adb install rockbox-[240p/360p]-[release].apk
 ```
-- Either use one of the preinstalled themes or supply your own in the rockbox folder on the SD card
+- Either use one of the preinstalled themes or supply your own in the .rockbox folder on the SD card
 - Uninstall any apps you do not want
 ```
 # list packages